ITensor/website/docs/book/iqindex.md

 and an IQIndex can be automatically converted to an Index.

-For the example above of the IQIndex "J", if we convert this IQIndex to an Index, the resulting Index will have the same name and total size, but will no longer contain information about the sectors (sector sizes, sector Index labels, and QNs).
+For the example above of the IQIndex "J", if we convert this IQIndex to an Index, the resulting Index will have the same name and total size (=18), but will no longer contain information about the sectors (sector sizes, sector Index labels, and QNs).

 <br/>